cbgippo/vercel-startup-launchpad/README.md

 - Onboarding checklist
 - First launch email

-## Why I built this (interviewer context)
+## Why I built this

-For a Vercel SE (Startups), I’m not trying to show “a cool demo app.”
-I’m trying to show how I’d partner with a startup to get from **idea → deployed MVP → iteration loop** with minimal operational overhead.
+This is how I’d partner with a startup to get from **idea → deployed MVP → iteration loop** with minimal operational overhead.

-## Why this is a good Vercel SE (Startups) demo

 Startups aren’t buying “hosting.”
 They’re buying **the fastest path from idea → live product → iteration**.